GrandCare SupportTech Help For Elderly Care

 IS IT EASY TO SET UP?

-Yes, the basic requirement to set it up is to power it on, and to connect it to the Internet.
+Yes.
+Plug it in, turn it on, connect it to the Internet.

 DO I NEED TO HAVE A PROFESSIONAL INSTALLER?